jaikechen/immutable-date-class/README.md

 console.log(new Date('9/4/2020') === new Date('9/4/2020'))//false
 console.log(timeEqual('9/4/2020','9/4/2020')) //true
 ```
-Date is an object, so it compares reference of the two objects, it returns false
+Date is an object, so it compares reference of the two objects, it returns false;
 the timeEqual function compare date value, it returns true

 ## dateEqual
 like timeEqual, but only compares Date Part of Date
 it is time to answer the questions above,
 ```typescript
  new Date('9/4/2020').getTime() === new Date('2020-09-04').getTime()
 ```